AKAMINE LAW – DUI DEFENSE

 Improper Administration of Your Breath, Blood or Urine Test

-There are extensive rules governing the administration of a breath, blood and urine tests.
-It’s important that you discuss the events preceding and following your breath test with your DUI attorney as soon as possible, while the details are still fresh in your mind.
+There are extensive rules governing the administration of breath, blood, and urine tests.
+It’s important that you discuss the events preceding and following your breath test with your DUI lawyer as soon as possible, while the details are still fresh in your mind.
 If you can’t speak with them right away, write the events down.
 Improper administration of a breath test is an important aspect of a good DUI defense.
+Don’t let DUI Police mistakes cost you your future.